Avoiding and overcoming addiction: The cautionary side of cannabis legalization

 "We all need distractions and pleasures," says Dr. Chris Wilkes, a professor in the Cumming School of Medicine’s Department of Psychiatry and section chief for child and adolescent community and specialized services.
 "Whether we're tired, or upset, or celebrating something, most of us have used some kind of substance.
 Alternatively, we may engage in other activities such as eating food, shopping, exercise, sex, gambling, whatever.
 These are some of the common ways we cope with life’s stresses and have fun."

 While turning to physical or material distractions to blow off steam is perfectly normal, some people's use eventually becomes problematic and drifts into the arena of addiction, or what's nowadays called "use disorder."
-Use disorder is defined as impairment of control over your use, meaning you regularly use more than you intend to, or more often than you intend to – this is the compulsive craving for an activity or substance, with continued use despite negative outcomes.
-This means you keep using even when you know it's causing problems in other areas of your life, like your relationships, your job or your health.
+Use disorder is defined as impairment of control over your use, meaning you regularly use more than you intend to, or more often than you intend to.
+This is the compulsive craving for an activity or substance, with continued use despite negative outcomes.
+In other words, you keep using even when you know it's causing problems in other areas of your life, like your relationships, your job or your health.

-As Canada prepares to legalize cannabis, Wilkes is concerned that people who are more likely to develop use disorders or experience negative medical consequences will have easier access to the drug, and don't fully understand its risks.
+As Canada legalizes cannabis, Wilkes is concerned that people who are more likely to develop use disorders or experience negative medical consequences will have easier access to the drug, and don't fully understand its risks.
 "Because it's a natural product, people will think it's safe," he says.
 "They're often misinformed about the dangers for children, adolescents, pregnant women and people with mental illnesses."

 Wilkes is also worried that there won't be enough medical and mental health support services available to people who develop problems with its use.
 "The available treatment resources, messaging and education haven't kept up with the intention of legalization," says the member of the Hotchkiss Brain Institute’s (HBI) Mathison Centre for Mental Health Research & Education.
 "Addictions are common, but we haven't actually put more money into treatment services."